 Once the third life had been lost the level and shuttle is recorded.
 You can then refer to the VO2Max chart below to estimate VO2 MAX.

-At the end of the test procedure with a short 5-10 minute gentle cool down to reduce the heart rate of participant and stretch muscles as a proactive preventive measure against injury and reduce DOMS (Delayed Onset Muscle Soreness)
+At the end of the test procedure with a short 5-10 minute gentle cool down to reduce the heart rate of the participant and stretch muscles as a proactive preventive measure against injury and reduce DOMS (Delayed Onset Muscle Soreness)

 Tracking for groups and teams